iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `BottomFlangeSlope` (if set):
   - must be greater or equal to zero
   - must be less than ninety degrees
-  - `BottomFlangeSlopeHeight` must be less or equal to half `WebEdgeLength`
+  - `BottomFlangeSlopeHeight` must be less or equal to `WebEdgeLength`
+  - `BottomFlangeSlopeHeight` must be less or equal to double `BottomFlangeThickness`

 ![AsymmetricIShape (only mandatory properties)](media/ProfilePictures/AsymmetricIShape1.png)
 ![AsymmetricIShape (all properties)](media/ProfilePictures/AsymmetricIShape2.png)